 Remember that the Fast Friends procedure works because of its progressive nature.
 It’s important that you start off with fairly superficial questions and progress to deeper questions over time.
 After about 10-25 minutes of small talk, you can start asking about more personal matters if the person you’re talking to seems receptive.

-Start by asking something that is slightly personal.
 Make sure that you relate the question to what you are currently talking about so the question won’t feel forced.

 For example, say that your friend is talking about an unpleasant phone call he or she recently had to make.
 You can ask, “When you make a telephone call, do you ever rehearse it beforehand?”